walkingriver/scout-law/ch02-clean.md

 # Clean

-Alice sat down at her desk, taking a moment to look at the sea of monitors displaying various lines of code, charts, and communications platforms.
-She had always been particular about keeping her workspace organized; today, she felt a deeper need for cleanliness, not just in the physical space but across the board for her team.
+The following Monday, the team gathered for their initial project kickoff, ready to embark on a new coding journey.
+But before they delved into the complexities of their upcoming project, Alice took a moment to reflect on the concept of cleanliness.
+It was more than just tidying up physical spaces; it was about fostering an environment of excellence and collaboration.
+She knew that maintaining clarity and order would be essential as they began this exciting endeavor.
+With these thoughts in mind, Alice entered the conference room to discuss the importance of cleanliness with her team.

 "Alright, folks, it's time for a thorough review," she announced at the team meeting.
 "I'm talking about cleanliness—in our code, our workstations, and even how we present ourselves."